-Theoretically speaking, when an empire has no boundaries, harbours universal aspirations and does not recognizes sovereign equality, public international law, including the law of jurisdiction, has no raison d'être; only imperial public law has.
+Theoretically speaking, when an empire has no boundaries, harbours universal aspirations, and does not recognizes sovereign equality, public international law, including the law of jurisdiction, has no raison d'être; only imperial public law has.
 180 This sheds new light on our research object.
 Territorial and jurisdictional limitations of cosmopolitan action could be overcome by casting such action in historical 'empire' terminology.
-181 But then, such an unlimited empire has largely been an historical fiction.
+181 But then, such an unlimited empire has largely been a historical fiction.
 Naturally there were other polities beyond the Roman limes, and the Roman Empire never exercised absolute control within its own borders, leaving jurisdiction to local rulers.
 182 Only ontologically these rival rulers were not acknowledged as valid legal entities.
 As such entities - notably relatively independent entities within the Empire - factually existed, however, the medieval commentators of Roman law texts sought to reconcile the ontological universality of the Empire with the empirical reality of a multitude of local territorial rulers.
 These writers recognized that there was only one law - the ius commune, deriving from Roman law - but also stated that the Emperor could give express or tacit permission for limited modifications to the general background rules, brought about by local territorial rulers.
-183 Such rules were considered to be only variations of the ius commune, which are ultimately based on a universally shared conception of justice.
-As Ruggie observed, the discreet political units indeed viewed themselves as 'municipal embodiments of a universal moral community'.
-184
+183 Such rules were considered to